minibolt-guide/minibolt/guide/lightning/lightning-client.md

 #### Configure Bitcoin Core

-We need to set up settings in Bitcoin Core configuration file to enable LND RPC connection - add new lines if they are not present
+Before run LND, we need to set up settings in Bitcoin Core configuration file to enable LND RPC connection - add new lines if they are not present

 * Exit to return `"admin"` user, edit `bitcoin.conf`, and add the following lines.
 Save and exit